Our Commitment to Fair Sales Practices

 - what is coercive tied selling,

-- how to contact us if you have any questions, complaints or concerns with respect to coercive tied selling.
+- how to contact us if you have any questions or concerns with respect to any of these prohibited practices.

 What is Coercive Tied Selling?